 [Regulation 4 amended in Gazette 8 Jan 2015 p.
 121.]

-5. Definition of “annexe”
+5. Meaning of annexe

 An attachment to a caravan which has walls and a roof and can be assembled or dismantled within 24 hours by no more than 2 people is an attachment of a prescribed type or description for the purposes of the definition of “annexe” in section 5(1) of the Act.